Did You Know?

 - Dave Pauli

 Dave Pauli is the Senior Director, Wildlife Innovations and Response for The HSUS.
-As team leader for the Wildlife Innovations & Response Team (WIRT), Pauli works with government, private agencies, and individuals to help wildlife in crisis.
-In addition to supervising the Prairie Dog Coalition, Dave leads the Humane Design team and oversees habitat projects for Duchess Sanctuary.
+As team leader for the Wildlife Innovations & Response Team (WIRT), Pauli works with government, private agencies and individuals to help wildlife in crisis.
+Dave assists the PDC with field projects.
+He also leads the Humane Design team and oversees habitat projects for Duchess Sanctuary.
 Learn more »

 - Stephanie Boyles Griffin